reidsvilleneuve/rvconfig/zsh/README.md

 Source the Linux or OSX rc in this directory in ~/.zshrc.
-Don't symlink - system-specific setup should be done there (Additionally, many installation scripts automatically add entries to ~.zshrc, and that proves to be difficult to maintain when these changes find themselves in the VCS file.
+Don't symlink - system-specific setup should be done there.
+Additionally, many installation scripts automatically add entries to ~.zshrc, and that proves to be difficult to maintain when these changes find themselves in the VCS file.

 An example system ~/.zshrc for linux: